mateusz-plaska/Sorting-specifications/README.md

 # Sorting specifications

-This is an console appliaction which shows the specification of sorting algorithms on specific sets of numbers.
+This is an console application which shows the specification of sorting algorithms on specific sets of numbers.

 ## Install and open